Are you getting enough holiday self-care? While the holidays can bring a lot of joy and happiness, this time of year can also be stressful for many.

 But attending to your own self-care first can be easier said than done, especially during the holidays.
 If you can take even 15-20 minutes a day to take care of yourself first, you’ll feel better, have more energy, and be better able to meet the in-laws or other family with a smile when they arrive on your doorstep, even if it’s cousin Eddie (see Tip #6 below.)

 - Start your day with yoga-in-bed courtesy of Tara Stiles.

 - Find 10 minutes of alone time (even if it’s in the bathroom with the door locked) to do a guided meditation, there’s also a 4-minute guided meditation here if you’re really crunched for time.

 - Take a walk outside for 10 minutes and breathe in deeply as you walk briskly, observing the nature around you.
 Even in the city there are trees, shrubs, birds, or insects to observe.
 According to one Harvard study, spending time in nature provides a wide range of health benefits.

 - Squeeze in a sparkly holiday pedicure along with some foot reflexology to help energize your tootsies.
 Sparkly toes always put a smile on my face in yoga!
 If you’re in the Puget Sound area, treat yourself to a pedicure from Gina at NW Hand, Foot and Nails, she’s amazing.

 - Grab a cup of tea or coffee with an old friend, catch up, and laugh!
-A Stanford article shows that being social not only improves your health it also increases your life expectancy.
+A NY Times article shows that being social not only improves your health it also increases your life expectancy.